How Do Truck Accident Lawsuits Work?

 • Negotiating with the other party’s insurance provider to reach a fair settlement.

-Some cases only take a few days to resolve, but others can take weeks or even months.
-Under Louisiana law, you have one year from the date of injury to file a lawsuit against a negligent party.
 So it’s vital to talk to a Louisiana truck wreck lawyer as soon as possible so we can start the process of negotiating a fair settlement or filing a lawsuit if negotiations fall through.

 Types of Claims in a Truck Accident Lawsuit